mhayes853/swift-operation/Sources/Query/Documentation.docc/Articles/UtilizingQueryControllers.md

 # Utilizing QueryControllers

-Learn how to use the `QueryController` protocol to automate fetching and state updates on your queries.
+Learn how to use the ``QueryController`` protocol to automate fetching and state updates on your queries.

 ## Overview

-The `QueryController` protocol gives you control over the state of a query from within a `QueryModifier` perspective itself.
-For instance, the `refetchOnChange` modifier uses a `QueryController` under the hood to refetch your query whenever a `FetchCondition` changes from false to true.
+The `QueryController` protocol gives you control over the state of a query from within a ``QueryModifier`` perspective itself.
+For instance, the ``QueryRequest/refetchOnChange(of:)`` modifier uses a `QueryController` under the hood to refetch your query whenever a `FetchCondition` changes from false to true.
 This makes it easy to declaratively describe whenever a query should be refetched.

 ```swift
 struct MyQuery: QueryRequest, Hashable {